thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 <img src="Screenshot-6-Ship-Accelerating.gif" />

 6.6.
 Furthermore, our spaceship faces to the right when it's accelerating right, and to the left when it's accelerating left.
-Ordinarily, we'd need to modify the Visual for the Ship for this to work, but since we're using a VisualPolygon, by default it automatically transforms the visual based on the Ship's orientation.
-And we already added the code to set the Ship's orientation, in the same place where we're setting the acceleration, that is, in Ship.activityDefnDoSpaceshipStuffBuild().
+Ordinarily, we'd need to modify the Visual for the Player for this to work, but since we're using a VisualPolygon, by default it automatically transforms the visual based on the Player's orientation.
+And we already added the code to set the Player's orientation, in the same place where we're setting the acceleration, that is, in Player.activityDefnDoSpaceshipStuffBuild().
 Nice!

 7. Letting the User Control the Ship